 History and Theory

-Keller Easterling and Eeva-Liisa Pelkonen, Study Area Coordinators
+Eeva-Liisa Pelkonen and David Sadighian, Study Area Coordinators

 This study area explores the relationship between design, history, and theory through a broad range of courses in which the analysis of buildings, cities, landscapes, and texts supports the articulation and criticism of fundamental concepts, methods, and issues.
 Historical and contemporary projects and writings are studied in context and as part of the theoretical discourse of architecture.

 For entering M.Arch.
-I students who have not had significant prior architectural training, the pre-first-year visualization course (ARCH 1000) includes a broad survey of Western architectural history to the nineteenth century.
-For all M.Arch.
-I students, there is a first-year required survey course of nineteenth- and twentieth-century architectural history (ARCH 3011) followed in the second term by a required course on architectural theory (ARCH 3012).
+I students who have not had significant prior architectural training, the preliminary course (ARCH 1000) introduces students to key ideas and concepts of architectural history and theory.
+All M.Arch.
+I students are required to take a course in architectural theory (ARCH 3011) in the first term, followed in the second term by a required course on architectural history (ARCH 3012).

 In addition, M.Arch.
 I students must satisfactorily complete one elective course from this study area that requires one or more research papers of at least 5,000 words.
 With the exception of courses in which a student elects to do a project in lieu of a research paper, or courses whose descriptions specifically indicate that they do not fulfill the History and Theory elective requirement, all elective courses in this study area fulfill this requirement.
 Provided a 5,000-word research paper is required, the elective courses ARCH 4222 and ARCH 4223 also fulfill this History and Theory elective requirement, although those listed from the Urbanism and Landscape study area cannot be used to satisfy both the History and Theory and the Urbanism and Landscape elective requirements.